cronvel/terminal-kit/documentation.md

 Custom auto-completer can be asynchronous, if the function's *length* is **exactly 2**.

 <a name="ref.example.autoComplete"></a>
-This is an example of a file selector that exposes the async behaviour of auto-completer and the usage of the static `termkit.autoComplete()` method:
+This is an example of a file selector that exposes the async behavior of auto-completer and the usage of the static `termkit.autoComplete()` method:

 ```js